drraccoony/PHP-WeddingRegister/README.md

  Uses Telegram bot API to send confirmation of signups to a group chat.

- Database Credentials & ReCaptcha API tokens removed for protection
+ Database Credentials & ReCaptcha API tokens removed for protection.
+Telegram bot tokens not removed as they are no longer used.